babaikawow/calculator/README.md

 ### Calculator ###

-Calculator application provide UI with basic mathematical operations.
+Calculator application provide UI and API with basic mathematical operations.
 All calculations have restriction to 5 numbers after the comma.

 How to start